DeltaV-Station/Delta-v/CONTRIBUTING.md

 ## AI-Generated Content
 Code, sprites and any other AI-generated content is not allowed to be submitted to the repository.

-Trying to PR AI-generated content may result in you being banned from contributing.
+Trying to PR AI-generated content may result in you being mocked relentlessly.
+Like seriously?
+Give it a minute and try making something yourself next time.